drop-games/eb-docs/docs/Whitepaper/intro.md

 NFTs are ERC-1155, semifungible (think of Pokémon Charizard card), could be a part of a collection.
 Drop DAO NFT standart allows players to import Hyperblade NFTs into other games and vice versa, as well as NFTs having different styling versions (TBA), _what about ability to buy support for your NFT in different game?_

-NFTs can have generated variants based on them, like for example a helmet can have color variations, different types of horns and ornaments, how weared they are, all based on the generated signature (0x)
+NFTs can have (hash) generated variants based on them, like for example a helmet can have color variations, different types of horns and ornaments, how weared they are, all based on the generated signature (0x), think CSGO

 Spacerock $SPR governance token, earned by staking/playing/NFT trade/completing tasks in Hypergraph.